CassRai/CassRai/README.md

 ### :woman_technologist: About Me :

-I am a first year Computer Science student at the University of Leicester!
+I am a second year Computer Science student at the University of Leicester!

 - 🤖: I am interested in Artificial Intelligence and Robotics.
 - 🏑 I play Badminton and  I am also in my University's mixed hockey team.